Singles Curling App!

 You can also customize your learning experience using the “Drills and Practices” section of the app.
 Coaches can select shots, rotation, and location of the targeted shot and record the results in the app to track through a season or over multiple seasons.
 Multiple attempts or practices can be completed over the course of the season and these results can then be analyzed and built upon using the app.

 All results from your practices are visible for the coach, athlete, and guardian so results can be reviewed.
 These metrics are a valuable resource as they support an athlete or team’s development in skills which can then be transferred to game situations.

 The Singles Curling App is a subscription-based app designed not only for competition, but as an amazing training tool for coaches that allow youth players to hone their skills and build confidence in their curling abilities.
-An annual subscription to the app is only $14.99 and is available in Canada for both iOS and Android.
+An annual subscription to the app is free and is available in Canada for both iOS and Android.